Agōn Gone Haywire in Lucian's Symposium. Quiz 2

 549. "fish cooked in a tagine" — in a frying pan.

-549. "Best of all would be to have no need of marriage, but to follow Plato and Socrates and practice pederasty" — Plato nowhere says not to follow marriage but to follow pederasty instead.
-Still, in Plato's Symposium and Phaedrus, pederasty, the quasi-ritualistic sexual courting of a younger man by an older man, offers the model for intellectual and spiritual enlightenment.
+549. "Best of all would be to have no need of marriage, but to follow Plato and Socrates and practice pederasty" — neither Plato nor Socrates anywhere says not to get married, get a boyfriend instead.
+Still, in Plato's Symposium and Phaedrus, pederasty, the quasi-ritualistic sexual courtship of a younger man/teenager by an older man, offers the model for intellectual and spiritual enlightenment.

 551-552.
 The poem Histiaeus recites is supposed to be terrible.